cygarniczka/NMTP-English/README.md

 -Game CTD when sentenced to serve time by Flaming Fist Enforcer.

--Trail by Amnish Soldier completely doesn't work - dialogs don't want to fire up.
+-Trail by Amnish Soldier completely doesn't work - dialogs don't want to fire up when witnesses are being called for testimony.

 Mod components: